 If you want some ideas on things you can ask from your friends and family maybe check out this post: 6 Simple Ways You Can Help Someone With Social Anxiety.
 You can even share it with them if you like!

 I wish you the best of luck with your loved ones, I’m sure you will be pleasantly surprised how they react and how much of a relief it is to tell someone.
-If you think this post can help someone else to explain social anxiety to their friends & family, feel free to pass it along and why not download this free anxiety guide in the mean time!
+If you think this post can help someone else to explain social anxiety to their friends & family, feel free to pass it along!